PrasadPolanati/softwaredefects/README.md

-Predicting the defects in C programs given various attributes about the code.
+Predicting the defects in software programs given various attributes about the code.